MayInstitute/MayInstitute2017/Program3_Intro stat in R/03-rstats.md

 ## Linear modelling

-On the plots above, `abline(0, 1)` was used to add a line with intercept 0 and slop 1.
-It we want to add the line that models the data linearly, we can calculate the parameters using the `lm`
+`abline(0, 1)` can be used to add a line with intercept 0 and slop 1.
+It we want to add the line that models the data linearly, we can calculate the parameters using the `lm` function:
-function:

 ```r